 Where to find maps at Johns Hopkins

-The largest collection of maps at Johns Hopkins is found in the Data Services area of Eisenhower Library, on A-level.
+The largest collection of maps at Johns Hopkins is stored at the Libraries Service Center (LSC) but requestable via Catalyst.
 It is the most comprehensive collection of Baltimore City maps, atlases, and aerial photography found anywhere.
 Included are thousands of printed map sheets and digital images.

 All maps of Baltimore City, the State of Maryland and places within, are listed in the library’s online catalog Catalyst.
+They can be requested for on-site viewing in a library reading room via their Catalyst links.
 Digital copies of maps, when not covered by copyright restrictions, are available for free downloading via our institutional repository JScholarship.

 Highlights of the collection include:

 - All Maryland historical county atlases (1876 – 1915)

 - Baltimore City atlases & maps series (1876 – 2008)